Home/Vegetables/Leek

 1. 1.
 Preheat the oven to 375°F (190°C).

 2. 2.
-In an oven-safe skillet, heat olive oil and sauté the leeks until soft, then add spinach until wilted.
+In an oven-safe skillet, heat olive oil and sauté the sliced leeks until soft, then add spinach and cook until wilted.

 3. 3.
-Whisk eggs, season with salt and pepper, pour over the veggies, sprinkle feta on top, and bake until set.
+Whisk eggs, season with salt and pepper, pour over the vegetables, sprinkle with feta, and bake for 20 minutes or until set.

 Ingredients